ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/gitlab/member/two_factor_authentication_is_disabled_for_a_collaborator.md

-## Two Factor Authentication Is Disabled For a Collaborator
+# Two Factor Authentication Should Be Enabled for Collaborators

 policy name: two_factor_authentication_is_disabled_for_a_collaborator

 severity: HIGH

-### Description
+## Description

-A collaborator's two factor authentication is disabled at the source code management system.
+A collaborator's two factor authentication is disabled.
 Turn it on in the collaborator setting, or globally in the account, to prevent any access without MFA.

-### Threat Example(s)
+## Threat Example(s)

 Collaborators without two-factor authentication are prime targets for phising and social engineering attacks, as compromise only requires acquiring the collaborator's password.

-### Remediation
+## Remediation

 1. Login with the user credentials
 2. Go to the user settings page